 STEP 1.
 Activate your NetID and setup MyCSUEB and Horizon Student E-mail

 Activate your NetID so you can access MyCSUEB, the online student self-service system.
-Your NetID and activation code are included in your admission packet.
-Set up your MyCSUEB student account and also your Horizon Student E-mail account.
+Set up your Horizon Student E-mail account.
 Horizon E-mail is where you will check regularly for official communications from the University regarding your enrollment and student financial account.

 STEP 2.
 Indicate your Intent to Register

 Indicate your Intent to Register to let Cal State East Bay know you are planning to attend.
-Within 48 hours you will be able to see your "enrollment appointment time" inside the MyCSUEB Student Center indicating when you can enroll in classes.
-After receiving your enrollment appointment time in the MyCSUEB Student Center, check for holds and take the appropriate action to remove any holds that may be on your account.
+This is required to receive an "enrollment appointment time" inside the MyCSUEB Student Center indicating when you can enroll in classes.

 STEP 3.
 Enrollment Appointment Times